CultivateHQ/cultivateHQ.com/README.md

 ./bin/new_post "Title of your blog post here"
 ```

-But remember to add the extra `author` and `description` front matter necessary to support Twitter Cards & OpenGraph (see below).
+But remember to add the extra `date`, `author` and `description` front matter necessary to support Twitter Cards & OpenGraph (see below).

+Also, if it's your first blog-post, add yourself to, or uncomment yourself from the `data/authors.yml`

 Or use `bin/gen.rb` which is a wizard: